lwelzel/dtla/README.md

 # Detection of Light

-Detection of Light course exercises
+Detection of Light course exercises.